 Wilson is aware of the public's curiosity, mentioning that there are some hearsay and rumours floating around but ultimately conceded that he's not really ready to be talking about that.
 He did however shine a bit of light in the proverbial tunnel.

 "Just know that we've worked with Microsoft and Sony and Nintendo for many, many years and we look forward to working with them for many, many years more", Wilson said and added, "even if we all collectively seek to move either some portion of or all of our experiences to the cloud."

-Indeed, there have been rumours of Microsoft preparing two separate SKUs code name Scarlett.
+Indeed, there have been rumours of Microsoft preparing code name Scarlett.
 It is said that one of these will be the traditional Xbox type experience, while the second one would focus on the game streaming side of things, being able to handle input, image processing and colision detection on its own.